-- Student or employee notifies the appropriate office on campus that addresses accommodations for disabilities. - Student or employee claims disability and seeks accommodation.
+- Student or employee notifies the appropriate office on campus that addresses accommodations for disabilities. - The individual claims disability and seeks accommodation. - In order to be eligible for academic/employment adjustments, auxiliary aids, services, and/or authorized instruction, the individual must have a disability which is verified.